Salt Point State Park’s Pygmy Forest

 Salt Point State Park

-Just south of Gualala on the Sonoma Coast, set at the highest elevation within Jenner’s Salt Point State Park, lies one of the world’s wonders: a pygmy forest.
-The Bishop and Bolander pines, Mendocino cypresses, and redwoods here are fully mature (and in some cases, more than a century old), but at only a few feet tall, are uniquely miniature.
+Just south of Gualala on the Sonoma Coast, set at the highest elevation within Salt Point State Park, lies one of the world’s wonders: A pygmy forest filled with tiny trees!
+Fully mature and, in some cases, more than a century old, these typically towering giants grow only a few feet tall and grow together in this miniature grove in Salt Point State Park, where you can wander like Alice in Wonderland or Gulliver on his travels.

-Find more things to do in Gualala, The Sea Ranch and in Jenner.
+Find more things to do in Gualala, The Sea Ranch, and Jenner.

 You Might Also Like